Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 - A white candle to place in the pumpkin.

 Note: You can carve out the pumpkin into a decorative jack-o-lantern if you like, but don’t make it anything frightening.
 No scary faces—something warm and welcoming will do.
 One great option is to carve the names of those you are honoring into the flesh.

 On Samhain night, as the sun is setting, honor your ancestors in whatever way is usual.
 Make your offerings and perform whatever ceremonies or meditations that you wish.

-When you’re ready, put the pumpkin on the altar.
-Take the white candle and dress it with the oil by envisioning your intent and you rub the oil onto the candle, hand over hand, from tip to end, repeatedly.
+- When you’re ready, put the pumpkin on the altar.
+Take the white candle and dress it with the oil by envisioning your intent, and you rub the oil onto the candle, hand over hand, from tip to end, repeatedly.
 Envision pouring your intent into the candle as you do it to charge it.
 When you feel the candle is ready, place it in a holder inside the pumpkin.

-Spirits of my ancestors who wish me well, I venerate you this evening ceremonially at this altar with offerings and praise in your honor.
-I try to honor you in my life as well on a daily basis; all of my accomplishments and successes are a testament to your influences, no matter how direct or indirect.
+- Say this or something like it: Spirits of my ancestors who wish me well, I venerate you this evening ceremonially at this altar with offerings and praises in your honor.
+I try to honor you in my life as well daily; all of my accomplishments and successes are a testament to your influences, no matter how direct or indirect.
 If you please, I ask you to open me to your wisdom so that I can go forward from here this year and make you proud.
-Help me understand what I need to know to make better choices and to continue to evolve and progress.
+Please help me understand what I need to know to make better choices and to continue to evolve and progress.

-Hold your hands over the seeds.
+- Hold your hands over the seeds.

-Fill these seeds with the power of your wisdom so that it may flourish within my heart and soul, so that I may draw from it as is necessary and use it for the benefit of myself and all I love, so mote it be.
+- Say: Fill these seeds with the power of your wisdom so that it may flourish within my heart and soul, so that I may draw from it as is necessary and use it for the benefit of myself and all I love, so mote it be.